TheFifthRider/simply-roleplaying-webapp/docs/running_the_game/index.md

 > **Kinapak, the Red Ringed Rose.** She/thou.
 Level 7 undying assassin, legend that guides the Thorns.
 Lucatiel of Mirrah.

 Simpler even than [enemies](../running_the_game/enemies_and_obstacles.md), most NPCs only need a name, pronouns, a brief description of who they are, and-- if the players are likely to roll agains them --a level.
 It can also be helpful to write down the name of a character from media that you can hold in your mind's eye to describe and act like the NPC.

+### NPC Levels

+NPCs broadly come in two varieties; those who level up along with the party and those who remain at a static level throughout the game.
+Generally, characters who level up alongside the heroes are good for long-running characters who grow and evolve with them in the narrative as well.
+Static characters, on the other hand are an excellent way to show off benchmarks for the levels of power in your game.

+To help build these static characters, ask yourself questions as you build the world and stick to your answers.
+Consider, what level is a guild master?
+A starfleet commander?
+A god?
+You can adjust these if you need to, of course, but the better you are about sticking to your answer, the more rewarding your players will find leveling up.